 I’ve certainly come to realize that’s why I’m here, and why I feel strongly the need to share this special place, especially with those who are in need of hope.
 Perhaps in times to come Hope Ness will have another similar name, or a renewed and restored one, expressing that same spirit.

 Hope Ness was almost destroyed about 50 years ago when the Dow Chemical Company wanted to develop a huge quarry to mine the limestone bedrock for its rich magnesium content.
 The plan included a large shipping facility at the foot of the Niagara Escarpment at nearby Hope Bay.
 The plan did not proceed.
 But in the meantime Dow had acquired a large interest in most of the land, which the Ontario government ended up owning, and still does.
-It now includes the provincial Hope Bay Nature Reserve which surrounds Cathedral Drive Farm on all sides.
-More details of the story of how that happened, and other aspects of the history and continuing existence of a place regarded as sacred can be found here, in Finding Hope Ness.
+It includes the provincial Hope Bay Nature Reserve which surrounds my homestead on all sides.
+More details of the story of how that happened, and other aspects of the history and continuing existence of a special place can be found here, in Finding Hope Ness.
 Welcome.